Guides

 Solar Energy Grants for Businesses

-The U.S. Department of Energy offers a variety of grants and loans to businesses that install solar energy systems.
+The U.S. Department of Energy has grants and loans available for businesses that install solar energy systems.

 The grants are awarded on a competitive basis, and the amount of the grant depends on the project.